-Targeted botanicals can greatly enhance your Oncology Treatments.
+Targeted nutritionals and botanicals can greatly enhance your Oncology Treatments.

 Benefits may include – reduced side-effects, increased well-being, quality of life, reduced recovery time.

 In fact, one product we use with many of our stage IV cancer patients can be taken while undergoing chemotherapy and radiation therapy.

 Amazingly, it not only enhances and increases the efficacy of the chemo and radiation but it also reduces side-effects and increases in system activity.
 As with all our products, it is well studied and scientifically supported.